-Client behaviors and expectations are behind the transformation that is currently reshaping the new banking security architecture.
-While clients want more digital banking and financial services, they still look to a bank’s physical presence as one that is symbolic for building trust, credibility, and the reputation of the institution.
+Changing customer behaviour and expectations are driving the transformation of the new banking security architecture.
+While customers want more digital banking and financial services, they still see a bank's physical presence as a symbol of the institution's credibility and reputation.

 New Values and Priorities That Clients Care About

-Banks expanding into the digital world need to pay attention to the new values and priorities that their clients have and now expect from the financial institutions they choose to engage with, including:
+Banks expanding into the digital world need to pay attention to the new values and priorities that their customers have and now expect from the financial institutions they choose to engage with, including:

 - Data and trust.
-Almost 85% of 18 to 24-year-olds surveyed say they would trust third parties with aggregating their financial data.
+Over 85 percent of 18- to 24-year-olds surveyed indicated they would entrust third parties with their financial information.

-Therefore, banking platforms must provide appropriate controls that need to be in place to protect that data.
+Therefore, banking platforms must provide the necessary measures to safeguard that data.